 Michael is the owner of Organics Today farm in East Islip.
-He has prepared the soil behind the old ASJ tennis courts to grow pumpkins this season.
-The three-acre pumpkin patch will be planted this month.
+He has prepared the soil behind the old ASJ tennis courts to grow pumpkins and squash this season.

 Please contact S. Karen Burke (Coordinator of Land Initiatives) at KBurke105@msn.com or 917-353-5135 if you have any questions about our farmers and the farm stands.

-View a seven-minute video on the 2016 progress of our famers:
+View a seven-minute video on the 2016 progress as we initiated this project: